-Assessments are, from time to time, levied on the Company by life and health guaranty associations by most states in which the Company is licensed to cover losses to policyholders of insolvent or rehabilitated companies.
+Assessments are, from time to time, levied on the Company by life and health guaranty associations in most states in which the Company is licensed to cover losses to policyholders of insolvent or rehabilitated companies.
 In some states, these assessments can be partially recovered through a reduction in future premium taxes.
-Given the short period since inception, management believes that assessments against the Company for failures known to date will be minimal.
+Management believes that assessments against the Company for failures known to date will be minimal.